One cause of a grey button is when the Little Green Button windows service either fails to start or has stopped.

 This will open a window where we can view all technical information relating to your Little Green Button.
 Towards the top you can see the status of the service.

 The service has been stopped.
 This mostly happens on PC's that are slightly older and have a lot going on at startup.
 If necessary and as a temporary solution, the PC can be restarted.
 However the same problem may be encountered until the below fix has been implemented.

 Automatic Delayed Start

 Automatic Delayed Start time defaults to 2 minutes.
-If the user still reports buttons turning grey i.e the service is not starting, the time period can be extended.
+If the buttons are still turning grey i.e the service is not starting, the time period can be extended.

 However, it will increase the time that ALL delayed services take to startup.

 Contact our support who can supply a reg file that automatically adjusts the Automatic Delayed Start time period.

 Alternatively, for advanced users this can be implemented manually in the registry, see below.

 Add a new DWORD called AutoStartDelay, select the Base as Decimal and enter a value in milliseconds e.g 240000 equals 4 minutes.